Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-3/circuits-api/circuits.md

 :::danger
 **Please avoid assigning the `min_rep = data[0] - data[1]` or `max_rep = data[1] - data[0]`.**<br/>
 The proof could allow a user to accidentally publish their overall reputation (i.e. `data[0]-data[1]`).
-Depending on the circumstances (such as the length of the attestation history) this could revel a user’s epoch key(s) as well.
+Depending on the circumstances (such as the length of the attestation history) this could reveal a user’s epoch key(s) as well.
 :::

 The `nonce` used to calculate the epoch key may optionally be revealed.
 This can be used to prevent users from executing an action multiple times using different epoch keys.